Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Boundary-induced current

 Here, we can also verify that for points far away from the circle, $r>a$, this current goes to zero.

-As to the region inside the boundary, Eq. \eqref{Curr_out} diverges near the cylindrical shell.
-The leading term can be obtained in the same way as in the last analysis.
-The corresponding asymptotic expansion is similar with \eqref{Approx-1}, by changing $\ln(2a\mu(1-r/a))$ by $\ln(2a\mu(r/a-1))$.
+As in the region inside the boundary, Eq.~\eqref{Curr_out} also diverges near the cylindrical shell.
+The leading term can be obtained in the same way as in the previous analysis.
+The corresponding asymptotic expansion is similar to \eqref{Approx-1}, by changing $\ln(2a\mu(1-r/a))$ to $\ln(2a\mu(r/a-1))$.
+This divergence is also localized on the boundary and originates from the idealized description of the circular shell.
+It is important to emphasize that the logarithmic growth of the current near $r=a$, both inside and outside the circle, should not be interpreted as a physical effect.
+Rather, it signals the breakdown of the idealized boundary description in the immediate vicinity of the shell, which has been modeled as a perfectly reflecting interface.

 Now let us investigate the behavior of \eqref{Curr_out} for points very far from the boundary, i.e., $r>>a$.
 Due to the exponential decay of the Macdonald function, the integral is dominated by the lower limit.
 Under this condition we can approximate ${\sqrt{z^{2\xi}-(a\mu)^{2\xi}}}\approx \sqrt{2(a\mu)^\xi}\sqrt{z^{\xi}-(a\mu)^{\xi}}$.
-Defining a new integration variable, $z=a\mu (v+1)$, we can obtain an upper limit for the integral on this new variable $v$.
+Defining a new integration variable, $z=a\mu (v+1)$, we can obtain an upper limit for the integral in this new variable $v$.
 So, after some intermediate steps, we get,